Optimize hospital patient flow in an emergency department.

 Get recognized!
 Upon successful completion of the program, UC Berkeley Executive Education grants a verified digital certificate of completion to participants.
 This program is graded as a pass or fail; participants must receive 80% to pass and obtain the certificate of completion.Preview Program For Free

-Note: After successful completion of the program, your verified digital certificate will be emailed to you in the name you used when registering for the program.
+Note: This program results in a digital certificate of completion and is not eligible for degree credit/CEUs.
+After successful completion of the program, your verified digital certificate will be emailed to you in the name you used when registering for the program.
 All certificate images are for illustrative purposes only and may be subject to change at the discretion of UC Berkeley Executive Education.